SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

     >**Note:** If you are not getting option to **Save** the report in the **fabric-<inject key="DeploymentID" enableCopy="false"/>** then follow the below steps:

-    -  Enter the file name **Revenue by Item** and click **Continue** to save the Power BI report to workspace.
+    -  Enter the file name **Revenue by Item** and click **Continue** to save the Power BI report to the workspace.

          ![](./Images/38.png)

-    -  The report has been saved successfully, now click on **Open the file in Power BI to view, edit, and get a shareable link** to proceed.
+    -  The report has been saved successfully.
+Now, click on **Open the file in Power BI to view, edit, and get a shareable link** to proceed.

          ![](./Images/39.png)